caturmahdialfurqon/TENEO-NODE-CLI/README.md

 - Verify Email
 - Run Nodes Extension to Start earning rewards!
 - Get 2500 TENEO Point (Will Converted as $TENEO After TGE) When Using My Referal Code.

-### Old way

-- Download the Extension
-   - Teneo Community Node Extension -> [ teneo-community-node-v.0.2.zip ](https://teneo.pro/community-node#:~:text=Download%20extension%20as%20zip%20file%20teneo%2Dcommunity%2Dnode%2Dv.0.2.zip)
-- Extract the Extension
-   - Right click on the downloaded zip file and choose Extract All option.
-Make sure to select a convenient file destination, somewhere it won't be moved from after the install.
-- Enable Developer Mode in Chrome or Other Browser Supported Extentions
-   - Open the Extensions page in your Chrome: in the top right corner of your browser, click More> More tools > Extensions, or just type in chrome://extensions/ into your address bar. <br>
-     Then, turn on     Developer mode switch in the top right corner.
-- Load extension into Chrome
-   - Locate the unzipped extension folder named teneo-community-node-v0.2 that contains manifest.json file.
-Drag and drop it anywhere onto the Extensions Chrome page to install.
-- Pin it!
-- Click the extension puzzle icon next to the address bar and pin Teneo Community Node for quick access whenever you need to collect a lucrative lead!
-- Open the Extention on browser Section, Click SignUp Button
-- Create Account
-- Enter Code : `Wrsrs`
-- Verify Email
-- Run Nodes Extension to Start earning rewards!
-- Get 10000 Bonuse SignUp,And 2500 TENEO Point (Will Converted as $TENEO After TGE) When Using My Referal Code.
-- Registration Bonus of 10000 Teneo Points, is no longer valid only for early users, I think for the first 10000 people. `FCFS`

 ## 🚨 Attention Before Running Teneo Cli Version